JonHurst/aims-convert/docs/gui.rst

 Use the "Load Roster" button to choose the roster to convert.
 The output will appear in a simple text editor on the right.

-Once you are happy with the output, either save it with the "Save" button of copy it to the system clipboard with "Copy All".
+Once you are happy with the output, either save it with the "Save" button or copy it to the system clipboard with "Copy All".
 If text is selected in the text editor, this button changes to "Copy Selected" to allow parts of the output to be copied.